-Digi 001 studio configuration with a mixer-Direct Outputs mode (see "Output Modes" on page 29)
+Digi 001 studio configuration with a mixer

-Digi 001 studio configuration without a mixer-Stereo Outputs mode (see "Output Modes" on page 29)
+Digi 001 studio configuration without a mixer

 Connecting an ADAT to Digi 001

 If you are using an ADAT or other ADAT format optical device with Digi 001, you can connect it to the optical ports on the Digi 001 PCI Card.
 You can also connect a S/PDIF device that uses optical connectors to this port.